jexxa-projects/Jexxa/README.md

 Goal of this framework is to support the development of _durable_ business applications as good as possible.
 Therefore, Jexxa stresses the following aspects in particular:
 *   Explicitly represent binding between driving adapters and ports so that they can be exchanged individually.
-*   Simplify implementation of driven adapters by providing strategies with well-defined APIs.
+*   Simplify implementation of driven adapters by using strategies with well-defined APIs.
-*   Write unit tests so that they not only test but also _explain_ domain specific use cases.
+*   Writing unit tests that not only test a domain specific use cases but also _explain_ them.

 To achieve these goals, Jexxa provides following features:
 *   Dependency injection without any framework specific @Annotations.
 *   Super simple API to integrate arbitrary driving adapter
-*   Integrated driving adapters: RMI over REST, JMX, and JMS.
+*   Integrated most common driving adapters: RMI over REST, JMX, and JMS.
-*   Integrated strategies for driven adapters: JDBC, in memory DB (IMDB), and JMS based messaging.
+*   Integrated strategies for most common driven adapters: JDBC, in memory DB (IMDB), and JMS based messaging.
-*   Integrated Stubs for driven adapter strategies to write unit-tests without mock frameworks.
+*   Integrated stubs for driven adapter strategies to write unit-tests without mock frameworks.

-## General Information
+## General information

 *   Supported Java environments: Java 11 (or higher)
 *   Documentation: